justinschmitz97/WebToGPT/data/react.md

   * Usage
     * Skipping expensive recalculations
     * Skipping re-rendering of components
+    * Preventing an Effect from firing too often
     * Memoizing a dependency of another Hook
     * Memoizing a function
   * Troubleshooting